shuftipro/RESTful-API-v1.3/README.md

 # Authorization

 The Shufti Pro Verification API authenticates clients with a **Basic Auth** header.
 Provide your **Client ID as Username** and **Secret Key as Password**.
-This header is required in every request that has been made to the API.
+This header is required in every request that will be made to the API.

 Fields               | Required | Description
 ---------------------|----------|-------------